DevScope/Kubernetes101-Workshop/Hands-On-Lab/Kubernetes Intro/README.md

 Now that we created our Namespace lets get our api working.

-Our API has a dependency in the MongoDB, in a Production Enviorment the best option would most likely be to host this DB in a Cloud Provider like CosmosDB.
+Our API has a dependency in the MongoDB, in a Production Environment the best option would most likely be to host this DB in a Cloud Provider like CosmosDB.
 But since we are hosting in our machines to learn Kubernetes we can create a mongoDB instance and populate it using the init-container.

 To do this we have to create 3 things: